-Upon Mei Rui's request, the Joint Liquidators are informed to withhold the liquidation procedure until further notice as the parties are in the course of negotiating settlement on repayment of indebtedness.
+Upon Mei Rui's request, the Joint Liquidators were informed to withhold the liquidation procedure until further notice as the parties were in the course of negotiating settlement on repayment of indebtedness.

-1. Sunway Financial Management Limited as the plaintiff (Continued)
+1. Sunway FM as the plaintiff (Continued)

 (c) Shenzhen Siping Investment Company Limited ("Shenzhen Siping")